sriramab/gamamanual/WikiOnly/OperatorsAK.md

   *  **`generate_barabasi_albert`** (`species`, `species`, `int`, `int`, `bool`) --->  `graph`

 #### Result:
-returns a random scale-free network (following Barabasi-Albert (BA) model)./nreturns a random scale-free network (following Barabasi-Albert (BA) model).
+returns a random scale-free network (following Barabasi-Albert (BA) model). returns a random scale-free network (following Barabasi-Albert (BA) model).

 #### Comment:
 The Barabasi-Albert (BA) model is an algorithm for generating random scale-free networks using a preferential attachment mechanism.
 A scale-free network is a network whose degree distribution follows a power law, at least asymptotically.Such networks are widely observed in natural and human-made systems, including the Internet, the world wide web, citation networks, and some social networks.
 [From Wikipedia article]The map operand should includes following elements:The Barabasi-Albert (BA) model is an algorithm for generating random scale-free networks using a preferential attachment mechanism.
 A scale-free network is a network whose degree distribution follows a power law, at least asymptotically.Such networks are widely observed in natural and human-made systems, including the Internet, the world wide web, citation networks, and some social networks.
 [From Wikipedia article]The map operand should includes following elements:

 #### Special cases:
-  * "vertices_specy": the species of vertices
+  * "agents": list of existing node agents
   * "edges_species": the species of edges
   * "size": the graph will contain (size + 1) nodes
   * "m": the number of edges added per novel node
   * "synchronized": is the graph and the species of vertices and edges synchronized?
-  * "agents": list of existing node agents
+  * "vertices_specy": the species of vertices
   * "edges_species": the species of edges
   * "size": the graph will contain (size + 1) nodes
   * "m": the number of edges added per novel node